 HIPAA has changed the healthcare landscape, and brought unprecedented protection for Americans and increased accountability for health care providers and their business associates.
 To learn more, please visit the US Department of Health and Human Services.

 The importance of keeping your company’s private information private cannot be understated.
 In order to ensure compliance with the law, consult with document management experts.
-Call Record Nations at (866) 385-3706 or fill out the form on the right for free quotes on your project.
-We are happy to answer any questions you might have.
+Call Record Nations at (866) 385-3706, fill out the form, or contact us directly using our live chat for free quotes on your project.
+We’re happy to answer any questions you might have.